WeirdConstructor/WLambda/doc/wlambda_reference.md

 ```

 There is also the error or operator `/$e` and the extended default value
-operator `/?` that helps to shortcut any errors, but use this with care,
+operator `/?` that helps to shortcut any errors.
+These operators also support short
+circuit, that means you can do `func_might_return_err[] // return[$n]`.
-it hides errors all to easily:
+But use this with care, it hides errors all to easily!

 ```wlambda
 std:assert_eq ($e 30) /$e 20    20;